-After an instructional program has one customer in a given school, district, and geography, all efforts should then be made to share the success of the work with other potential users in the system and in the surrounding geography.
-Special attention should be given to writing case studies, employing sales outreach strategies to every school and district nearby, and leveraging the initial success to grow users.
+After an instructional program has one customer in a given school, district, and geographic area, all efforts should then be made to share the success of the work with other potential users in the system and in the surrounding geography.
+Special attention should be given to obtaining product reviews, writing case studies, employing sales outreach strategies to every school and district nearby, and capitalizing on the initial success to grow users.
+It's important to build up and leverage your evidence base and efficacy reports from valued sources.